thisisaaldo/tidyjack-landing/replit.md

-# TidyJack Landing Page
+# TidyJacks Landing Page

 ## Overview
 A professional window cleaning service landing page built with React, Vite, TypeScript, and Tailwind CSS.
-This is a responsive website for an Australian window cleaning business called TidyJack that allows users to book window cleaning services online.
+This is a responsive website for an Australian window cleaning business called TidyJacks that allows users to book window cleaning services online.

 ## Project Architecture
 - **Frontend Framework**: React 18 with TypeScript